Rooster Teeth: Funhaus

-Funhaus (pronounced "funhouse") is a division of Rooster Teeth Productions, based in Los Angeles, California.
+Funhaus (pronounced "funhouse") was a division of Rooster Teeth Productions, based in Los Angeles, California.
 The channel launched on February 16, 2015, by the former cast of Inside Gaming: Adam Kovic, James Willems, Bruce Greene, Lawrence Sonntag, Matt Peake, Sean "Spoole" Poole and Joel Rubin, later joined by former GameTrailers talent Elyse Willems in November 2015 and former IGN host Alanah Pearce in August 2018.
-Funhaus produces gameplay videos in a similar manner to Achievement Hunter.
+Funhaus produced gameplay videos in a similar manner to Achievement Hunter.
 In addition to gameplay, Funhaus also produced segments for The Know up until November 2016.
-It produces many shows such as Open Haus (Q&A), Google Trends, podcasts called Dude Soup and "Film Haus", gameplay series such as Demo Disk and Wheelhaus, a now-defunct live stream called FunhausTV on YouTube, and the now-defunct Sex Swing: The Animated Series.
+It produced many shows such as Open Haus (Q&A), Google Trends, podcasts called Dude Soup and "Film Haus", gameplay series such as Demo Disk and Wheelhaus, a now-defunct live stream called FunhausTV on YouTube, and the now-defunct Sex Swing: The Animated Series.
 Shows produced by Funhaus for Rooster Teeth TV include "No Idea", "Arizona Circle", and "Last Laugh".

 In 2016, Poole and Rubin left Funhaus.
 Greene and Sonntag left in 2019.
 Kovic departed the company after breaching its code of conduct in October 2020.
 Pearce announced her departure in late October 2020.

-ScrewAttack/

-ScrewAttack is a video gaming website started in 2006 by Craig Skistimas (known as 'Stuttering Craig' on the site) and Thomas Hanley (known as 'Handsome Tom').
-The site grew to prominence through a partnership with GameTrailers which hosted their original content such as the SideScrollers podcast, Top 10, and Clip of the Week.
-Alongside ScrewAttacks original content was the hosting of content from other Video Game content creators most notably Angry Video Game Nerd was hosted on ScrewAttack from 2006 to 2011.
-From 2009 to 2013, ScrewAttack hosted an annual gaming convention, which included a competition called "Iron Man of Gaming" to find the best all-rounded gamer.
-On November 4, 2015, it was announced that ScrewAttack would become a division of Rooster Teeth and Let's Play.
-Its website was updated to be consistent with Rooster Teeth's branding, along with all its previously existing users becoming Rooster Teeth users and its forums being absorbed into Rooster Teeth's forums.
-In 2019, the YouTube channel officially rebranded as DEATH BATTLE! and began only producing the show.